Commands

 Command with definition

-In this example, we will use the command definition approach to define our command with CommandDefinition
+In this example, we will use the command definition approach to define our command with CommandDefinition contract.

 final class MyCommand implements CommandDefinition {